xzry6/notes/transwarp/scala.md

 | `val` | Immutable variable | `Fields`, `Local Variables`, `Methods` |

 #### Access Modifier
-Access Modifiers in Scala are similar to ones in Java except for `default`.
+Access Modifiers in Scala are similar to ones in Java except for `default`. `default` is `public` in Scala.

 | Type | Scope |
 | ----- | ----- |
 | `private` | Only visible inside the class |
 | `protected` | Visible inside the class and subclasses |
 | `public` | Could be accessed anywhere |

 Scala also has scope of protection.
 See the following code.
 ```scala
 package society {